 Points of Interest

 While cities are always a great place to explore, you may find that there are also fun points of interest too.

 Kizhi Island is famous for the Church of the Transfiguration of Our Savior, which features 22 onion domes with a stone-grey color.
-The impressive structure sits on its own and stand a full 120 feet high.
-With a quiet area, you can also explore wooden windmills, barns, and houses.
+The impressive structure sits on its own and stands a full 120 feet high.
+In this quiet area, you can also explore wooden windmills, barns, and houses.

 Valley of Geysers

 Located in Far East Russia, the Valley of Geysers is an attraction for scientists and tourists.
-The area is beautiful with multiple geyser vents and lush greenery.
-It is also the second largest geyser field in the world.
+The area is beautiful, with multiple geyser vents and lush greenery.
+It’s also the second-largest geyser field in the world.